 FREE Courses are a big step in branding yourself as an authority & they pay off big time.

-The more your name grows with free content initially, the better you can cash it by converting followers into your paying clients ultimately.
+The more your name grows with free content initially, the better you can ultimately cash it by converting followers into your paying clients.

 You could ask them for engagements to increase your social proof.
 You could ask them for their email ids and other credentials or ask them to buy your product or services if you have gone that far in the relationship.

 The global content marketing landscape is weirdly clear yet hugely complicated.
 You need a good understanding of the whole process to get things done better.
 You’d need an integrated content marketing approach to lead the way.
 As a beginner, it all might get a little overwhelming.
-It might sound challenging to apply all the hacks and you’d prefer to find a Content Marketing & optimization expert, a digital marketer or an SEO expert to do it for you.
+It might sound challenging to apply all the hacks initially, so you’d prefer to find a Content Marketing & optimization expert, a digital marketer, a content marketing strategist, or an SEO expert to do it for you.

-Being into Content Marketing, chances are high that you might have practiced many of these content marketing best practices already are high.
+Being into Content Marketing, the chances that you have experienced many of these content marketing best practices already are high.
 What are the findings of your content marketing audit yet?
 Which ones of the tips have delivered the best results for you?
 Which of these tips does your content marketing campaign consists of?

 What content Marketing hacks do you wish to apply next?